 With an eating disorder the pupil is at risk of harm.
-The Head Matron and Deputy Head will discuss each case on its merits.
-If the pupil does not co-operate or fails to respond, the Head Matron and Deputy Head will discuss future management.
+The School Nurse, Matrons and DSL will discuss each case on its merits.
+If the pupil does not co-operate or fails to respond, The School Nurse, Matrons and DSL will discuss future management.

-If targets set and agreed by the Head Matron, Head of Boarding (if a boarder) and Deputy Head are not met the Headmaster is likely to require parents to remove the pupil.
+If targets set and agreed by the School Nurse, Head of Boarding (if a boarder) and DSL are not met the Interim Headmaster is likely to require parents to remove the pupil.
 An eating disordered boarding pupil should not remain in school if they fail to respond to treatment and their BMI continues to fall.